Everything you ever wanted to know about skirt, blouse, dress, and robe sleeves and cuffs.

 A balloon sleeve is a long, full sleeve with gathers at the armhole and at the lower edge.
 They fit tight around the upper arm and grow wider from the elbow to the wrist.
 They are usually made of crisp fabric.

 A barrel sleeve is a straight, long set-in or shirt sleeve which is smooth at the armhole with minimal fullness at the cuff.
+It has a tighter cuff than a fitted sleeve and is more uniform in width throughout.

 A bell sleeve is a set-in sleeve that is smooth at the armhole and flared at the hem edge.
 A bell sleeve can end anywhere from the elbow to the wrist.